mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 {% capture protip_critical_css %}
 #### ProTip: Plugin-Free Inlined Critical CSS

 The same method can be achieved by placing your SCSS stylesheet inside the `/_includes/` directory and applying the `scssify` filter.
-Fully compatible with GitHub Pages without the use of a plugin.
+Perfect for site hosted on GitHub Pages where some plugins aren't allowed.
 {% endcapture %}

 <div class="notice--info">